Script 1027: Tagging Social dimensions targeting and platform

 To Elaborate

-The Python script is designed to process a dataset containing campaign information, specifically focusing on extracting platform and targeting details embedded within campaign names.
-The script assumes that these details are encoded in a structured format within the campaign name, separated by a defined character.
-By parsing the campaign names, the script identifies and tags the relevant platform and targeting information, updating the dataset accordingly.
-This process helps in organizing and structuring the campaign data, making it easier to analyze and utilize for marketing strategies.
-The script also ensures data integrity by removing any rows with missing platform or targeting information.
+The Python script is designed to process a dataset containing campaign information, specifically focusing on extracting and tagging platform and targeting details from the campaign names.
+The script assumes that these details are embedded within the campaign names, separated by a specific character (a hyphen in this case).
+By parsing the campaign names, the script identifies and assigns the platform and targeting information to the appropriate columns in the dataset.
+This process helps in organizing and structuring the data for further analysis or reporting, ensuring that each campaign is accurately tagged with its respective platform and targeting attributes.

 Walking Through the Code